wp-plugins/cf-whiteboard/readme.txt

 == Changelog ==

+= 1.53 =
+* Improve the installation process to avoid some problems that can occur.
+* Now installs into Live Mode by default, with Developer Mode as an option.

+= 1.52 =
+* Performance upgrades, especially for older web browsers.

+= 1.51 =
+* Fix small bug where editing entries could create a duplicate entry.

+= 1.50 =
+* Add ATHLETES PAGE and SEARCH.

+= 1.25 =
+* Fix conflict with a client theme due to jQuery.important plugin.

 = 1.24 =
 * Fixed a typo.

 = 1.23 =
-* Added option for embedding the Whiteboard instead of having to click the button.
+* Add option for embedding the Whiteboard instead of having to click the button.

 = 1.22 =
 * Fix CSS bug in IE9.